 Each student is evaluated on an ongoing basis while enrolled in the program.
-In addition, there are course evaluations, review for matriculation, evaluation of readiness for practicum, and a comprehensive examination.
-Evaluation provides students with relevant feedback concerning their performance and ensures high standards for the profession of counseling.
-Areas of evaluation include academic achievement, responsible behavior and interpersonal behavior.
-Student advisement on relevant information, including practicum evaluations, is available through the program office.
+In addition, there are course evaluations, review for matriculation, evaluation of readiness for practicum (counseling students only), and a comprehensive examination.
+Evaluation provides students with relevant feedback concerning their performance and ensures high standards for the profession.
+Areas of evaluation include academic achievement, responsible behavior, and interpersonal behavior.
+Student advisement on relevant information, including practicum evaluations (for counseling students), is available through the program office.